HarrisonCTEC/java-notes/notes.md

 # Declaration
 * Create a new empty variable: `Type [] Variable;`
 * Make a copy of an object with a constructor: `Variable = New Type Length;`
+* Doesn't need to declare all variables, only ones that all methods in the class needs.